 An IAM Role is an AWS identity that provides access capabilities to the AWS users.
 The role is used to delegate access to users to use AWS resources.
 The IAM Role ensures that the Phoenix AWS Proxy has sufficient privileges to import data from the Druva account to your account and create an AMI.
 For more information about how to create an IAM Role, see Create IAM Role.

-The instance type determines the hardware of your machine that will be used for your instance.
+The instance type determines the hardware of your machine that you use for your instance.
 A wide array of instance types provide various combinations of CPU, memory, storage, and network capacity for your different needs of the application that you plan to run your instance on.
 For more information, see Manage failover settings.

 Recovery Point Objective

-For example, your organization has an RPO of 24 hours and the backup is scheduled daily at 8 PM.
-If a disaster occurs at 7.59 PM, you can recover data that was backed up the on previous day at 8 PM.
-However, the data generated after this last backup is lost.
+For example, your organization has an RPO of 24 hours, and the backup is scheduled daily at 8 PM.
+If a disaster occurs at 7.59 PM, you can recover data that was backed up on the previous day at 8 PM.
+However, you lose the data generated after this last backup.

 Recovery Time Objective